oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 {% include toc.md %}

-## Best practices for Keycloak in production
+## Recommended practices for Keycloak in production

 Keycloak can be started in development mode with the `start-dev` command or production mode with the `start` command.
 Production mode follows a _secure by default_ principle and expects _hostname_ and _HTTPS/TLS_ configuration to be set, otherwise, Keycloak won't start and will display an error.
 Also, in production mode HTTP is disabled by default.